• Katy Papineau, acid mouth– contemporary painting, vivid colour and figuration, Otomys Gallery Melbourne

 Emily Kirby, Reading to the Horses

-• Greg Wood, V14 Mountain High – contemporary landscape oil painting, transcendence, Australian artist, Otomys Gallery Melbourne
+• Greg Wood, V40 I could be anywhere– contemporary landscape oil painting, transcendence, Australian artist, Otomys Gallery Melbourne

 • Emily Kirby, A weekend at the cabin– figurative oil painting, female connection and intimacy, British contemporary artist, Otomys Gallery Melbourne